SAP-samples/teched2023-DA260/exercises/ex3/README.md

 18. Save the table.
 “Change Type” column value will change to “I”.

-- ##	Exercise 3.3 – Execute Transformation flow to pull the delta records from source.
+##	Exercise 3.3 – Execute Transformation flow to pull the delta records from source.
+The execution will load the newly arrived sales order into the target table

 1. Go to Data Integration monitor.